Boiler Servicing Bromley — Verified Heating Engineers

 CP12 — what it is and who needs one

-Homeowners do not require a CP12 — but an annual service record is a condition of most boiler manufacturer warranties and strongly advisable for any property.
+Landlords in Bromley are legally required to arrange an annual gas safety check, hold a valid LGSR and provide a copy to existing tenants within 28 days of the check and to new tenants before they move in.² Homeowners do not require an LGSR — but an annual service record is a condition of most boiler manufacturer warranties and strongly advisable for any property.

 The Benchmark logbook — keeping your service record current

+An engineer who does not record the service in the logbook is not completing the job correctly.
 If your Bromley property has no Benchmark logbook — common in older properties where the original installation predates the scheme — ask your engineer to start a service record at the current visit.

 How Bromley’s hard water affects boiler servicing

+A competent service in Bromley typically includes a system water assessment where appropriate to the property and manufacturer instructions, not just visual inspection of external components.
 In 1930s semis in West Wickham, Beckenham and Shortlands where systems have not been power-flushed or inhibitor-dosed, a service visit is often the point at which scale damage is first identified.
 Earlier identification means cheaper remediation.

 What a boiler service covers in Bromley properties